 Made for Kids TV Series that Adults Will Love too

-Gortimer Gibbons, Life on Normal Street – TV-G – Amazon – The whole family
+Gortimer Gibbons, Life on Normal Street

 Life on Normal Street is nothing normal for Gortimer and his two best friends, Ranger and Mel.

 The stories are engaging, the actors are marvelous and I want to know where they got Mel’s wardrobe.
 Her shirts were stunning.

-Just Add Magic – TV-G – Amazon – The whole family
+TV-G Amazon – The whole family

 3 middle school friends find a mysterious, magic cookbook and become its “protector”.
 The 3 girls need to use the magic recipes to release Kelly’s grandmother from a powerful curse.